leart-zuka/Master_Thesis/notes/general_knowledge/Light_Modes.md

 ### Plane Waves

-The mathemtically easiest special wave that solves the Helmholtz equation is the so called `Plane Wave`
+The mathematically easiest special wave that solves the Helmholtz equation is the so called `Plane Wave`
 ![plane_wave.png](assets/imgs/plane_wave.png)

 It has the form: